Fifty Shades of Caution

 4. The fact that a book is fiction doesn’t negate the damaging consequences of reading it.
 Words can penetrate your mind in negative ways just as images can.
 In Philippians 4:8 the Bible tells us, “whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
-Can you truly do that while simultaneously reading this book?
+Can you truly do that while simultaneously reading this book or viewing the film?

 5. You don’t need to join every conversation.
 We like to think that teenagers are particularly vulnerable to peer pressure, but sometimes I wonder if it’s just as bad for adults.
 Think of what a mother tells her kids: “If all your friends jumped off a cliff, would you do the same thing?”
 The same goes for friends urging you to read erotica or look at pornography.